Roger Faligot

-Roger Faligot is a French journalist, who started working in Ireland in 1973 before working as freelance investigative journalist for British, Parisian or foreign newspapers and magazines (Ireland, England, Japan).
-Considered one of the best French specialists of Ireland, he was special correspondent of the weekly The European, based in London, for seven years in the 1990s.
-Roger Faligot presided the Association des journalistes bretons et des pays celtiques from 1993 to 2000.
+Roger Faligot is a French journalist, who started covering The Troubles in Northern Ireland in 1973 before becoming a freelance investigative journalist for British, Parisian and foreign newspapers and magazines (Ireland, England, Japan).
+Considered one of the best French specialists on Ireland, he was special correspondent of the weekly The European, based in London, for seven years in the 1990s.
+Faligot presided over the Association des journalistes bretons et des pays celtiques from 1993 to 2000.

 Starting in 1977, he wrote, alone or with co-authors, more than 30 books concerning contemporary history, spycraft, etc. He speaks many languages, among which Chinese.
-He noted in Guerre spéciale en Europe (1980) that Frank Kitson's 1971 book, Low Intensity Operations: Subversion, Insurgency and Peacekeeping, considered the "Bible" used by the British Army during the Troubles in Ireland quoted most of all Roger Trinquier, French theorist of counter-insurgency.